 crontab entries bypasses the

 For our backup script example, if you use the @daily option to run the backup script at midnight, the entry will look like this:

 So far, the solutions used have been pretty simplistic options, but what about more complex task timings?
 Say that you want to run your backup script every 10 minutes during the day (probably not a practical thing to do, but hey, this is an example!).
 To do this your crontab is:

 What if you wanted to run the backup every 10 minutes, but only on Monday, Wednesday, and Friday?:

 What about every 10 minutes every day except Saturday and Sunday?:

 */10 * * * 1-5 /usr/local/sbin/backup

-In the table, the commas lets you specify individual entries within a field, and the dash lets you specify a range of values within a field.
-This can happen in any of the fields, and on many fields at the same time.
+In the table, the commas let you specify individual entries within a field, and the dash lets you specify a range of values within a field.
+This is true for any of the fields, and can be true for many fields at the same time.
 As you can see, things can get pretty complicated.

 When determining when to run a script, you need to take time and plan it out, particularly if the criteria are complex.

 The cron/crontab system is a powerful tool for the Rocky Linux systems administrator or desktop user.
 It allows you to automate tasks and scripts so that you do not have to remember to run them manually.
-There are more examples provided here:
+More complex examples are here: